JeixHuang/visual-med-alpaca/README.md

 ![](docs/files/demo.gif)

-Please fill out [this form](https://forms.gle/X4A8sib7qpU499dY8) to access the online demo. **Warning: Only for academic usage and do not apply to real clinical scenarios!**
+We discountinued serving the online demo due to limited GPU server resources.
+We apologize for the inconvience.
+We provide a gradio example code [here](https://github.com/cambridgeltl/visual-med-alpaca/tree/main/code/gradio-example) to demonstrate how you can create a dashboard and put this pipeline together. **Warning: Only for academic usage and do not apply to real clinical scenarios!**

 ## Overview